Clarence Thomas: Supreme Court of the United States

+Thomas has been called the most conservative member of the Supreme Court, though others gave Scalia that designation while they served on the Court together.
 Thomas's influence, particularly among conservatives, was perceived to have significantly increased during Donald Trump's presidency, and Trump appointed many of his former clerks to political positions and judgeships.
-As the Supreme Court became more conservative, Thomas and his legal views became more influential among the Court.
+As the Supreme Court became more conservative, Thomas and his legal views became more influential on the Court.
 This influence increased further by 2022, with Thomas authoring an opinion expanding Second Amendment rights and contributing to the Court's overruling of Roe v.
-Wade; Thomas also was the most senior associate justice by this time.
+Wade.
+He was also the most senior associate justice by that time.
+During Trump's second presidency, Thomas swore in multiple cabinet officials.